 4. Remediation - All the experts from the security, operations and development join hands to remediate each vulnerability.

 Once the process is completed doesn't mean that it is done forever.
 Every day new vulnerabilities are getting detected hence it is advised to repeat the step at regular intervals.

-The Vulnerability report generated is a documentation of the risks in the organisation's network, that needs to be worked upon with the exerts for determining which vulnerabilities requires a simple patch and which needs to be addressed seriously with in-depth remediations.
+The Vulnerability report generated is a documentation of the risks in the organisation's network, that need to be worked upon with the exerts for determining which vulnerabilities require a simple patch and which need to be addressed seriously with in-depth remediations.

 This will lead to the next steps in the p[rocess like penetration testing, vulnerability management and overall risk management before setting goals for the next vulnerability assessment.